treetertot/collapser/README.md

 # collapser

 Collapser is not fast or ergonomic.
-This is a simple driver for wfc-like generation algorithims that allows interacting with the result before it has generated.
+It is a simple library for custom wfc-like generation algorithims that allows reading the result as it generates.

 I should probably rename it to progressive-collapse.